NM-TAFE/civ-ipriot-smiley/knowledge_and_evidence.md

 Compare and contrast the classes Happy and Sad.

-1. What is a key difference between the two classes?
+1. What is the key difference between the two classes?
    > Your answer here
    >
 2. What are the key similarities?